kwpick18/DataViz_Final_Project/updates.md

 ## April 6th End of Class

 I manipulated the data enough for my icetime/goals/season for each team app to be able to work with it.
 I still have to input the set into the shiny app code but being able to have the data in a place where it makes sense is a good start.
 I also realized that my PP ice time wasn't per player but instead it was input as seconds of icetime.
 That changes things in the way the data will be presented.
 I will work over the weekend on completing the second tab of my app.

+## April 11th (off day)

+I changed my approach on my second panel of the slide to make it easier to read and vizualize.
+I ran into some trouble when trying to manipulate the data enough to have it make sense in a visualization and be helpful by i think it looks good.
+I changed the color scales on my bar chart but doesn't seem to be affecting the color.
+Ill have to figure that out for wednesday.